 - Be patient – designers need time to make changes and revisions.

-- Be willing to compromise because not every change will be possible or useful.
+- Be willing to compromise because not every change will be possible or applicable.

 - Be open-minded – designers may have ideas you have yet to think of.